Say it with me: bah-saw-she. Good.

-It is a speciality in Kumamoto, on Japan’s island of Kyushu, and luckily for me, Kumamoto is where I have found myself hanging around recently.
+It is a specialty in Kumamoto, on Japan’s island of Kyushu, and luckily for me, Kumamoto is where I have found myself hanging around recently.

 After enjoying a delicious, but less than filling bit of falafel (yes, I found falafel), I inquired with falafel-maker-san asking if he knew of a good place to get me some basashi.
 And it turns out I asked just the right guy.
 He directed me to a place a few blocks away where they had, “very good, but kind of expensive” basashi.

 I figured if I was going to eat raw horse meat, then it might as well be good raw horse meat; so I was rather glad to hear that it was not going to be the McDonald’s of raw and potentially dangerous meats.

 Typically basashi is dipped in soy sauce and served with garlic or Japanese horseradish (only fitting).